 On a consolidated level, at 31 December 2014, the Group recorded an insurance direct income equal €17.8bn, of which €8.9bn in Non-Life business and €8.9bn in Life business.

 Unipol adopts an integrated offer strategy, providing a full range of insurance and financial products, and is particularly active in supplementary social security and health sectors.

 The core business is complemented by presence in the banking sector, real estate sector and diversified activities that extend the Group perimeter to the hotel, health and agricultural industries.

-The Group has approximately 14.800 employees*, divided between its offices in Bologna, Milan, Turin and Florence, local organizations and bank branches across the country.
-It serves over 16 million customers thanks to the vast network of agencies made up of approximately 3,800 agencies* and 7,300 sub-agencies, in addition to approximately 300 bank branches.
+The Group has approximately more than 14.000 employees*, divided between its offices in Bologna, Milan, Turin and Florence, local organizations and bank branches across the country.
+It serves over 16 million customers thanks to the vast network of agencies made up of more than 3,000 agencies* and over 6,000 sub-agencies, in addition to approximately 300 bank branches.

 Unipol operates with the aim of ensuring sustainable long-term growth, accompanied by adequate profitability to the benefit of all stakeholders: shareholders, customers, agents, employees, suppliers and the community.

 The parent company, Unipol Gruppo Finanziario S.p.A., is an investment holding and services company whose ordinary and preference shares are listed on the Italian Stock Exchange since 1990 and 1986 respectively.

 Pierluigi Stefanini is the Chairman of Unipol Gruppo Finanziario and Carlo Cimbri holds the office of Chief Executive Officer and General Manager.

 In the insurance services sector, the Group operates primarily through UnipolSai Assicurazioni S.p.A., a company listed on the Italian Stock Exchange, leader in Italy in Non-Life business, in particular in vehicle liability insurance.